 trunk in order to leave their marks.
 See Why

-the tree in order to mark their territory.
-In both cases
+in order to mark their territory.
+In both cases cats want to

-cats want to climb instinctively and the urge to ascend a tree
+climb instinctively and the urge to ascend a tree will be strong.

-will be strong.
-Both domestic and wild cats climb trees usually
+Both domestic and wild cats climb trees usually as a hunting

 With strong backs and powerful

-and sense of balance make them truly athletic climbers.
-Cats
+sense of balance make them truly athletic climbers.
+Cats are

-are also an excellent jumpers.
-They are generally able to jump
+also an excellent jumpers.
+They are generally able to jump four

-four or five times their own height from a crouching,
+or five times their own height from a crouching, stationary position.

-stationary position.
-They tense their hindquarters before propelling
+They tense their hindquarters before propelling themselves forwards

-themselves forwards and upwards.
-The forelegs are used to correct
+and upwards.
+The forelegs are used to correct the balance and

-for a cat and it seems to climb for pure enjoyment.
-Cats often
+a cat and it seems to climb for pure enjoyment.
+Cats often start

-start a climb with a jump in order to gain height.
-They establish
+a climb with a jump in order to gain height.
+They establish a

-a good grip using their sharp, extendable claws rather like
+good grip using their sharp, extendable claws rather like crampons,

-crampons, and use their hindquarters to power themselves up
+and use their hindquarters to power themselves up wards.
+However

-wards.
-However the cats are more adept at ascending than descending.
+the cats are more adept at ascending than descending.
+They are

-They are better at climbing up trees than coming down.
-When
+better at climbing up trees than coming down.
+When they start

-they start coming down their weight must be supported by their
+coming down their weight must be supported by their front legs.

 Cats have innate landing reflex

-if your cat falls from a low height, she can flip herself in
+your cat falls from a low height, she can flip herself in mid-air

 and dressers, where fragile objects are easily broken.
 See 13